FAQ

 https://www.maine.gov/dhhs/mecdc/infectious-disease/epi/vector-borne/browntail-moth/index.shtml

-Deer ticks may carry lyme disease.
+Deer ticks may carry lyme and other diseases.
 If you spend time outdoors, know how to protect yourself.

 https://www.mcht.org/story/tips-for-avoiding-ticks/